 Chinese visa processes are notoriously difficult to navigate, and the safest option would be to work through an immigration expert or relocation company.
 Immigration procedures are largely carried out at a local level, and each locality has a unique structure.
 This means that expats who apply for a work permit in China will need to fulfil different requirements depending on where they'll be working.

 After entering the country with their Z visa, expats should apply for work and residence permits for China as soon as possible.

 Each case is unique and there are differences between each city’s immigration and labour processes.
 There are, however, a few standard requirements that expat employees will likely have to fulfil:

-A Z Visa is required prior to arrival
+The Z visa is required prior to arrival

-The work permit application has to be sponsored by a locally registered company in China
+The work permit application must be sponsored by a locally registered company in China

 Expats will need to live and work in the same location as their sponsoring company

 The employee will go for a medical examination at an authorised hospital either inside or outside of China.
 A report must be signed by their doctor and stamped with the hospital’s seal.
 The medical report will be attached to an employment licence application, which is usually submitted by the Chinese employer to their local labour bureau.